SeisComP/seiscomp/doc/base/api-python-client.rst

                handleTimeout (virtual)
                handleAutoShutdown (virtual)

-The run method starts the event loop and wait for new events in the queue.
+The run method starts the event loop and waits for new events in the queue.
 In case of messaging a thread is started that sits and waits for messages and feeds them to the queue and to the event loop in :func:`run`.
 Without messaging the run loop would do nothing but waiting for SIGTERM or